JBL Tune 520BT Headphones Review

 Sony WH-CH510 Wireless

-Overall, the JBL Tune 520BT Wireless are better than the Sony WH-CH510 Wireless.
-The Sony sound very similar to the JBL out of the box, but only the JBL have app compatibility with an EQ to adjust the sound to your tastes.
+Overall, the JBL Tune 520BT are better than the Sony WH-CH510 Wireless.
+The Sony sound fairly similar to the JBL out of the box, but only the JBL have app compatibility with an EQ to adjust the sound to your tastes.
 The JBL cans also have a significantly longer battery life and take half as long as the Sony to fully recharge.
 While neither has an impressive microphone, the JBL includes a sidetone you can adjust so you can hear yourself, or not, during a call.
 The JBL also support multi-device pairing, and the Sony cans don't.
 The Sony are slightly more stable-fitting, but they're otherwise more stripped back.

 Anker Soundcore Life Q20 Wireless

-If you want active noise cancelling (ANC), the Anker Soundcore Life Q20 Wireless are better than the JBL Tune 520BT Wireless in that regard.
+If you want active noise cancelling (ANC), the Anker Soundcore Life Q20 Wireless are better than the JBL Tune 520BT in that regard.
 While the JBL fit on-ears and can only passively isolate, they have other features missing from the Anker headphones, such as multi-device pairing with lower latency and a comprehensive app that includes an equalizer.
 Their battery also lasts about twice as long.
 On the other hand, the Anker headphones have a better mic, support both Bluetooth and wired listening, and are more comfortable.
-You can't change the very bassy sound profile on the Anker, which can be a dealbreaker.
+Still, you can't change the very bassy sound profile on the Anker, which can be a dealbreaker.
 However, depending on your needs, the Anker's ANC can outweigh the upsides of the JBL headphones.

 Test Results